 - Dashboard is not cracked, but has drill holes from additionally installed gauges.

-This Skyline was cheap for a reason.
-I eventually decided not to buy it for the following reasons:
+Obviously, this Skyline was cheap for a reason.
+I decided not to buy it for the following reasons:

 - Bad paint job.
 While the paint itself is of good quality, nothing was disassembled during repaint.
 There’s overspray everywhere.